BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 2. 7 years of test data
 3. Object oriented programming
 4. Fine tune for dropout will be added soon

-# Future Update:
-1. Current day data can be predicted with a live stock data downloader.
-2. The current code is to use the open price and high price of the same day to predict the close price.
-I will try to modify it so that it uses more data to predict the price of stock.
-3. Sentiment analysis from tweets and wall street journal will be added too.
-4. I will also train the model with 3000 US stocks.
-5. New python notebook for Python 3.5 on Windows 10
-6. Regularization will be added to avoid overfitting.
-7. Quantopian Zipline will be used for backtesting
-8. Auto selection for the best hyperparameter

 # Acknowledgement: